Summer is a great time for outdoor succulents to grow and produce new babies. See how this hardy succulent garden changed in just 3 months!

 We planted these succulents at the beginning of May and in just 3 months the growth has been impressive!
 Outdoor succulents tend to grow more quickly than succulents kept indoors, but I was still amazed at the change.

-A lot of different succulents were planted in these gardens, and I list them all in the first post about planting them.
+We planted a lot of different succulents in these gardens, and I list them all in the first post about planting them.
 But, I wanted to list them again here in case you haven’t looked at that post yet.

 Here is a list of the products I used to create these succulent landscapes:

-- 3 x Rock Garden Hardy Succulent 9 collections
+- 3 x Rock Garden Hardy Succulent 9 Set

-- 1 x Sempervivum Hens and Chicks 5 collection
+- 1 x Sempervivum Hens and Chicks 5 Set

 - A variety of top dressings